Gibraltar Accuses Spain Of gross Sovereignty Breach Over Customs Incident - UrduPoint

 Videos circulating on social media appear to show several shots being fired during the incident, although it was not clear who fired them.

-"Should it be confirmed that Spanish officials discharged their weapons in Gibraltar, such action would be a very serious breach of the law," Picardo added.
+- 'Reckless and dangerous' - "Should it be confirmed that Spanish officials discharged their weapons in Gibraltar, such action would be a very serious breach of the law," the Gibraltar government statement said.

-The governments of Gibraltar and the United Kingdom consider that the events "will require careful consideration as to the nature and level of diplomatic response," Picardo added.
+The governments of Gibraltar and the United Kingdom consider that the events "will require careful consideration as to the nature and level of diplomatic response," it added.

-Gibraltar police and army officers used metal detectors to search for bullet casings on the beach, images broadcast on Gibraltar tv showed.
+Picardo said Spanish law agencies know they can ask Gibraltar law enforcement to continue a chase into Gibraltar but "it would appear that they did not do so in this case."
+Gibraltar police and army officers used metal detectors Friday to search for bullet casings on the beach, images broadcast on Gibraltar tv showed.

+Spain's Budget Minister Maria Jesus Montero said the customs agency would "investigate what happened and will demand the necessary explanations".

+- Post-Brexit talks - The incident comes as Madrid and London are locked in talks over an agreement to secure Gibraltar's post-Brexit relationship with the European Union.

 Tensions peaked in 1969 when the regime of dictator Francisco Franco closed the border, which did not fully reopen until 1985.